freezy/VisualPinball.Engine/README.md

 - `VisualPinball.Unity.dll` - The Unity extensions
 - `OpenMcdf.dll` - The VPX file format dependency
 - `zlib.net.dll` - The ZLib compression dependency
+- `NLog.dll` - The logging library

-Then create a script and attach it to something, like the camera.
-The script could look something like this:
+There are two ways of importing a table.
+When importing runtime, create a new script, attach it to something, and do the import on start:

 ```cs
 using UnityEngine;